 - casinos and gambling clubs

 Businesses that received the retail discount in the 2019 to 2020 tax year will be rebilled by their local authority as soon as possible.
-Businesses should contact their local authority with questions of eligibility and the application process.
+Businesses should contact their local authority with questions relating to eligibility and the application process.

 Small Business Grant Funding